Sunday, June 7, 2020

 "THE CROOKED HINGE is the tightest puzzle that Dr. Fell thus far has unlocked; and he does it in the most goose-fleshing atmosphere that John Dickson Carr has thus far provided for him..." --- Cleveland Press.

-Carr's novel was the featured fiction entry in 1948 Summer edition of Detective Mystery Novel Magazine.
-The cover art, which highlighted a supernatural aspect within the plot--specifically a witch's coven--was produced by Rudolph Belarski, one of Pulpdom's most prolific and best known illustrators.
+The Crooked Hinge was the featured entry in 1948 Summer edition of Detective Mystery Novel Magazine.
+The cover art, which highlighted a supernatural aspect within the plot--specifically a witch's coven--was produced by Rudolph Belarski, one of pulpdom's most prolific and best known illustrators.

 "When one of the two Lord Farnleighs is mysteriously murdered, Dr. Gideon Fell leaves his London lodgings for a Kentish hamlet to probe the odd case--which presents so many strange angles that only witchcraft seems to offer the true solution!

-Dell published their paperback edition in 1955.
-Their cover art was produced by William George (1930-2017), an outstanding Norman Rockwell trained painter who began his career doing covers for Zane Grey's Western Magazine in 1952, and then produced approximately 38 covers for Dell during the rest of the 1950's before moving on to Pocket and Bantam.
-He is noted for his many western paperback covers as well as for his imaginative, colorful, and very collectible Masters of the Universe paintings, but it is his mystery-crime covers, like the one here, that I cherish the most.
+Dell published their first paperback edition of The Crooked Hinge in 1955.
+Their cover art was produced by William George.
+George (1930-2017) was an outstanding Norman Rockwell trained painter who began his career doing covers for Zane Grey's Western Magazine in 1952, and then produced approximately 38 covers for Dell during the rest of the 1950s before jumping over to Pocket and Bantam.
+He is noted for his many western paperback covers as well as for his imaginative, colorful, and very collectible Masters of the Universe paintings--but it is his mystery-crime covers, like the one here, that I cherish the most.

 "It seems a little like getting olives out of a bottle," said Dr. Gideon Fell.
 "You have infinite trouble with the first one; the rest roll out all over the table."